hazer-hazer/Jacy-Dev-Book/_docs/user-guide/index.md

 > You may notice that in _Jacy_ semicolon is a required terminator for statements.
 > In the first version, it would be so, anyway semicolon inference would be one of the first updates in future versions though.

-As we already started with a function, let's talk about them right after introduction to literals.
+As we already started with a function, let's talk about them right after the introduction to literals.

 ### Primitive types & Literals